 We have planning permission for self-built houses on the condition that we make a living from the land.
 We make our monetary incomes mainly through forestry, apple work and gardening.
 As a result we’re money poor but otherwise rich!

 We manage about 28 acres of douglas fir, larch, and mixed broadleaf woodland using horses, two person saws, and a wood-fired steam-powered sawmill.

 Our pastures, orchards, and gardens are organically certified, and no-dig methods are commonly used.
 We press apple juice for sale, grow most of our own vegetables, keep chickens and bees, and sell our produce at farmers markets.
-We make loads of jam, chutney, pickles, cider, and wine.
+We make loads of jam, cheese, butter, preserves, cider and wine.

 Please get in touch by email or post if you would like to volunteer with us, including why you’re interested in visiting, and any relevant experience you’ve got.
 We don’t expect you to be a professional peasant; It just helps to get an idea of what you’re about.

 Please check your spam folder for our response – we answer all emails, usually within a week or so, but some email providers (particularly hotmail) seem to put all emails from riseup.net in the spam folder (please let us know if this is the case).

 We have a guest house with a wood burner, but long-johns are still a must in winter.
 Bring a torch, warm clothes, practical footwear, and any fresh looking roadkill you find en-route.